matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

    $$P(y = yes | X) = \frac{P(X|yes) * P(yes)}{P(X)}$$
    $$P(y = no| X) = \frac{P(X|no) * P(no)}{P(X)}$$

    We compute the values for the 2 equations above.
 The highest value will allow us to make a prediction.
-The data we collect prior to this
+The data we collect prior to this can be our prior knowledge.
+Something we could change: